 Treatment of Paratesticular Rhabdomyosarcoma

 Therapy should be carried out within clinical trials to improve treatment of this rare disease.
 After diagnosis, the patients are stratified to an appropriate study protocol in relation the the tumor stage and risk group.
 The following factors are considered: tumor location, tumor size, histology, grading, lymph node involvement, metastases, and results of surgical treatment.
 60–80% of paratesticular rhabdomyosarcomas are stage I with good prognosis.
-Study protocolls are available at e.g. Children's Oncology Group (COG), which is the successor of the Intergroup Rhabdomyosarcoma Study Group (IRSG).
+Study protocols are available at e.g., Children's Oncology Group (COG), which is the successor of the Intergroup Rhabdomyosarcoma Study Group (IRSG).

 Surgery for Paratesticular Rhabdomyosarcoma

-Inguinal exposure of the spermatic cord and testis.
-Radical orchiectomy is performed; hemiskrotectomy is necessary depending on the tumor stage or previous scrotal surgery.
+Inguinal exposure of the spermatic cord and testis. radical orchiectomy is performed; hemiskrotectomy is necessary depending on the tumor stage or previous scrotal surgery.

 Adjuvant treatment of Paratesticular Rhabdomyosarcoma